truekas/PencilSharpener/README.md

 flashrom --wp-enable
 ```

 If you are using a device **with a Nissa board**, you can use our working example with the correct keys already extracted.
-You should still remove `-p ch341a_spi` if you are not using a programmer.
+You should still remove `-p ch341a_spi` if you aren't using a programmer.

 ```bash
 flashrom --wp-disable